jpgreninger/protocolpp/README.md

 * See www.protocolpp.com for further updates, information and licensing

+* Protocol++® (Protocolpp®) - 5.4.0 released December 15, 2022
+  * All updates documented in the paid version RELEASE file
+  * All releases now encrypted, if yours isn't, it's a fake
+  * Added the following protocols
+    * Extended GRE
+    * NVGRE
+    * VXLAN
+    * DTLS v1.3 (RFC 9147) with SM support (RFC8998)
+    * Added SM support to TLS v1.3 (RFC8998)
+  * Many edits to make the code more efficient
+  * Documentation Updates

 * Protocol++® (Protocolpp®) - 5.3.2 released August 8, 2022
   * All updates documented in the paid version RELEASE file
   * All releases now encrypted, if yours isn't, it's a fake